matshel/matshel/README.md

 ### Hello! 👋

-- 🌱 I’m currently learning finishing up the last semester at Noroff School of Technology and Digital Media.
+- 🌱 I’m currently finishing my last semester at Noroff School of Technology and Digital Media.